ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

    ![Graded mesh](gradedMesh/gradedMesh.png)

-   Basically, instead of specifying only one mesh block, we split our domain into two domains; where we multiply cellSize in one block by 10 and by 0.1 in the other (following the same x-direction) to get smaller cell size near boundaries and larger ones twards the center:
+   Basically, instead of specifying only one mesh block, we split our domain into two blocks; where we specify the ratio between the ending cellSize to the starting cellSize (in the block, following the x-direction) to be 10 in one block and to be 0.1 in the other (following the same x-direction) to get smaller cell size near boundaries and larger ones towards the center:

    ![Block Description for the graded Mesh](gradedMesh/blockMesh.png)